Beliefs about Medicines Questionnaire (BMQ)™

 Assesses patients’ beliefs about medication prescribed for a particular illness and comprises two scales assessing personal beliefs about the necessity of prescribed medication for controlling their illness and concerns about the potential adverse consequences of taking it

 Deals with more general beliefs about medicines which may affect adherence.
 These can be used separately or together and are analysed as a scored questionnaire with each item derived from qualitative studies.

-To find out more about the BMQ™, including licensing, please contact us.
+To find out more about using the BMQ in your work please contact Professor Rob Horne.